ptrk8/usyd-2019-ai-competition/README.md

 - RMSProp

 From our experiments we concluded that SGD typically converged to a more globally optimal solution than dynamic optimizers like Adam.

+### Freezing

+We also experimented with a two-stage training process by freezing the pre-trained models first while training the latter layers.
+Once the latter layers converged, we then trained the entire model unfrozen.
+After comparing results, we opted against this approach as we didn't observe a significant improvement in accuracy.

 ### Learning rate schedule